akaupang/macha/README.md

 macha is also available as a conda package and can be installed in any conda environment with:

-`conda install -c johanneskarwou -c conda-forge macha`
+`conda install -c conda-forge macha`

 In your python environment, you will also need the packages; `parmed openbabel natsort`.
 <!-- TODO: Update the conda package.
 Add packages parmed, openbabel, natsort to conda package requirements. -->